Check Point Software: The Market Misunderstands Subscription Growth

 (Source: Gartner)

-I'm not a security specialist, however on the internet I read many positive reviews about Check Point.
+I'm not a security specialist, however, on the Internet, I read many positive reviews about Check Point.
 For example, its security protection software which is also integrated into Infinity, Sandblast, is ranked as second best threat protection solution by itcentralstation.com.
 Overall, specialists say that there is not a clear winner between the four cyber security leaders as they are all good in a different way.
-However, Infinity (Next) looks to be come a strong growth driver for Check Point.
-Infinity is the unified architecture which is introduced in 2017 and updated to Infinity Next in 2020.
-Infinity focuses on problems with scale which are increasingly relevant for this generation of companies.
-These days, companies need a very agile system which can be operational very quickly.
+However, Infinity (Next) looks to become a strong growth driver for Check Point.
+Infinity is the unified architecture that is introduced in 2017 and updated to Infinity Next in 2020.
+Infinity focuses on problems with scale which is increasingly relevant for this generation of companies.
+These days, companies need a very agile system that can be operational very quickly.
 The problem with point solutions (a different solution for each security problem) is that it doesn't impact the number of threats and that it loses its relevance quickly as IT systems change each day.
 Infinity is the best product for many companies as it includes every security solution at a low cost.
 According to CEO Schwed, it would require products from 19 security vendors at a cost of $5.9 mln to provide the same thing as Infinity, compared to a cost of less than $2.7 mln for products and service provided by Check Point.
 Consolidation of cyber security products is key, which is provided by Infinity Next.

 (Source: Check Point Software)

-Again, I want to emphasise the strong influence that this transition could have by quoting some more management statements during the last cc:
+Again, I want to emphasise the strong influence that this transition could have by quoting some more management statements during the last CC:

 Infinity Next is the only architecture that combines over 60 security services multiplied by 50 platforms to deliver unmatched security.
 We launched Infinity Next technology at our CPX conferences over the past few weeks.
 They were received by our customers and partners with great enthusiasm.
 We received the highest ratings from customers based on our vision and relevance to release.
 We're starting to deliver the solutions now and 2020 will be an important year for the new architecture.